-- "Modbus Addressing Mode" on page 22
+- "Modbus Addressing Mode" on page 22 - "Settings specified in Anybus Configuration Manager" on page 30

-Anybus Addressing Mode (default)
+• Anybus Addressing Mode (default)

 Compared to Modbus Addressing Mode, this mode allows data to be addressed in a more flexible way.
 Note however that several function codes can be used to access the same data in the Communicator.
 While this may appear confusing at first, it allows data to be manipulated in ways not possible in Modbus Addressing Mode (e.g. it is possible to manipulate individual bits of a register by accessing coils associated with the same memory location).